slatedocs/slate/source/includes/bodhicloud/apitools.md

 #### Getting started

-Bodhi.Type is currently available as an OS X download LINKTK.
+Bodhi.Type is currently available in beta as an OS X [download](https://drive.google.com/file/d/0Bz2KGejeubT9alF5NGNlYzRvZEE/view) .

 #### Intended Audience

 Bodhi.Type is intended to be a complement to the existing Bodhi CLI.

-#### Env Setup

-TK

 #### Steps / tutorial to install (or Using the app)